 - c26.
 With the table still selected, drag it to the lower left corner of the slide. - c27.
-With the table still selected, on the Animations tab, in the Animation group, click the More button = to open the Animation menu.
+With the table still selected, on the Animations tab, in the Animation group, click the More button

 Click More Entrance Effects.

 In the Subtle group, click Swivel and then OK.